 Guidelines to follow while you are breastfeeding:

-- Get enough calcium and vitamin D. Breastfeeding women who are 19 or older need 1000 mg of calcium each day.
+- Get enough calcium and vitamin D. Breastfeeding women who are 19 years of age or older need 1000 mg of calcium each day.
 Those who are younger than 18 years of age need 1300 mg of calcium each day.
-You can get calcium from dairy foods, such as milk, yogurt, and cheese.
-Sunlight helps your body make vitamin D. Women who are not exposed to the sun very much may have low levels.
+You can get calcium from dairy foods such as milk, yogurt, and cheese.
+Sunlight helps your body make vitamin D. Women who are not exposed to the sun very much may have low vitamin D levels.
 While you are breastfeeding, you should get 5 micrograms of vitamin D each day.
-Fish oil is a good source of vitamin D. Milk and other foods are also fortified with vitamin D. Talk to your PHP about supplements if you do not eat foods with calcium and you do not get very much sunlight.
+Fish oil is a good source of vitamin D. Milk and other foods are also fortified with vitamin D. Talk to your healthcare provider about supplements if you do not eat foods with calcium and you do not get much sunlight.

 Effect of foods on your baby: